Introduction

 Common Violations That Lead to Revocation

-The most serious offenses involve fraudulent or criminal behavior.
-These include:
+The most serious violations typically involve fraudulent, deceptive, or criminal behavior.
+Below are the most common examples.

 Double-Brokering